ARLahan/Flask-Scaffold/README.md

     $ python scaffold.py project_name -s skeleton_name -g -v -b "jquery angular" [-p full-path/of/the/new/project]
     ```

-  * The new project has two basic blueprints (main and user) which have:
-   - Their own static folder
-   - Their own templates folder
-   - Their own views
-   - Their own models
-   - Their own forms

 ## Quick Start the new created project